-- reviewing and monitoring the auditor's independence and performance, and effectiveness of audit process; - approval or any subsequent modification of transactions of the Company with related parties; - scrutiny of inter-corporate loans and investments; - valuation of undertakings or assets of the Company, wherever it is necessary; - evaluation of internal financial controls and risk management systems; - reviewing, with the Management, performance of statutory and internal auditors, adequacy of internal control systems; - reviewing the adequacy of the internal audit function, if any, including the structure of the internal audit department, staffing and seniority of the official heading the department, reporting structure coverage, and frequency of internal audit; - discussion with internal auditors on any significant findings and follow-up thereon; - reviewing the findings of any internal investigations by the internal auditors into matters where there is suspected fraud or irregularity or a failure of internal control systems of a material nature, and reporting the matter to the Board; - discussion with statutory auditors before the audit commences, about the nature and scope of audit as well as post-audit discussion to ascertain any area of concern; - to look into the reasons for substantial defaults in the payment to the depositors, debenture holders, shareholders (in case of non-payment of declared dividends) and creditors: - to review the functioning of the whistleblower mechanism; - approval of appointment of Chief Financial Officer after assessing the qualifications, experience, background, etc. of the candidate; - carrying out any other function as is mentioned in the terms of reference of the Audit Committee;

-- reviewing the utilisation of loans and/or advances from/investment by the holding company in the subsidiary exceeding ₹100 crore or 10% of the asset size of the subsidiary, whichever is lower including existing loans/advances/investments; and - consider and comment on rationale, cost-benefits and impact of schemes involving merger, demerger, amalgamation etc., on the Company and its shareholders.
+- evaluation of internal financial controls and risk management systems. - reviewing, with the Management, performance of statutory and internal auditors, adequacy of internal control systems. - reviewing the adequacy of the internal audit function, if any, including the structure of the internal audit department, staffing and seniority of the official heading the department, reporting structure coverage, and frequency of internal audit. - discussion with Internal Auditors on any significant findings and follow-up thereon. - reviewing the findings of any internal investigations by the Internal Auditors into matters where there is suspected fraud or irregularity or a failure of internal control systems of a material nature and reporting the matter to the Board. - discussion with Statutory Auditors before the audit commences, about the nature and scope of audit as well as post-audit discussion to ascertain any area of concern. - to look into the reasons for substantial defaults in the payment to the depositors, debenture holders, shareholders (in case of non-payment of declared dividends) and creditors. - to review the functioning of the whistleblower mechanism. - approval of appointment of Chief Financial Officer after assessing the qualifications, experience, background, etc. of the candidate. - carrying out any other function as is mentioned in the terms of reference of the Audit Committee. - reviewing the utilisation of loans and/or advances from/investment by the holding company in the subsidiary exceeding ₹100 Crore or 10% of the asset size of the subsidiary, whichever is lower including existing loans/advances/investments. - consider and comment on rationale, cost-benefits and impact of schemes involving merger, demerger, amalgamation etc., on the Company and its shareholders.